-A chicken burrito is a classic staple, and our chicken burrito recipe includes shredded meat, Mexican rice, and a refried beans and cheese filling which keeps all the components together for you - and makes it much easier to eat!
+A chicken burrito is a classic staple, it includes shredded meat, Mexican rice, and a refried beans and cheese filling which keeps all the components together for you - and makes it much easier to eat!

-If beef is more your thing, we also have a steak burrito recipe.
+If beef is more your thing, you should try burrito with beef.
 This delicious meal consists of juicy steak, fragrant rice, and beans cooked in salsa for that extra kick!
 It’s got the perfect balance of succulent food and substantial ingredients to both make your mouth water and fill you up!

 Do you prefer food from the sea?
-Try our shrimp burrito recipe.
+Try burrito with shrimp.
 This tasty bundle is a maritime take on the classic burrito - our recipe includes guacamole and a delicious chipotle marinade.

 If you’re vegetarian or vegan, don’t worry - you can still easily enjoy a delicious burrito wrap.
 Try any of our recipes with tofu pieces instead of the meat or seafood.
 It works just as well, although it’s a good idea to leave the tofu to marinate for longer than the recipe suggests.
 If you have enough time, we recommend leaving it overnight.